ken107/databind-js/README.md

 <div bind-repeater-i="#a.b.c.length">Value is {{#a.b.c[#i].d.e}}</div>
 ```

-Say you want to set the value of an text box
+Set the value of an text box
 ```html
 <input type="text" bind-statement-1="thisElem.value = #a.b.c[0].d.e" />
 ```